This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 How do we tell the difference between good carbs and bad carbs?
 It’s important that we understand the type of carbs we eat because the type dictates how the carbs respond in the body.

 Refined carbs are carbohydrates without the fiber content present.
-They have been altered in such a way that the processing methods strips the food of the many key vitamins, minerals and fatty acids.
+They have been altered in such a way that the processing methods strip the food of the many key vitamins, minerals and fatty acids.

 Examples of refined carbs include fruit drinks, white flour, white rice, white pasta and pastries.
 Healthy carbs impact insulin levels in the body much differently than refined, processed carbs do.